fenago/python-networking-sysadmins/development/lab_guides/Lab_3.md

 ![](./images/C13963_03_26.jpg)

-Figure 3.26: Stopping early with saved results
+Caption: Stopping early with saved results

 In this exercise, you were able to reduce the number of steps in our code using dynamic programming to find the sum of integers up to